kspilario/kspilario.github.io/_pages/about.md

 Our Vision
 ======
-In the long term, **PSEL@UPD** aspires to be a leading research group that houses the *best talent in computer-aided chemical engineering in the Philippines*, while being a trusted partner of industry practitioners and researchers locally and globally.
+In the long term, **PSEL@UPD** aspires to be a leading research group that nurtures students to become the *best researchers in computer-aided chemical engineering in the Philippines*, while being a trusted partner of industries and research institutions locally and globally.

 Featured Research
 ======